micheles/micheles.github.io/_posts/2016-01-14-the-tiling-calculator-2.md

 As you see, everything has become inefficient.
 There are too many small tasks, and over 50 GB of data have to be transferred to the workers.
 Having so many tiles is definitively a bad idea.
+Still, the oq-lite calculator is much better than the engine one, because with that one we would have spent ~20 hours just in processing the source model for 500 times!